Pan troglodytes schweinfurthii

 Chimpanzees mate year-round.
 When a female is ready to mate and enters estrus, her anogenital region will swell up.
-Chimpanzees live in polygamous societies.
+Chimpanzees live in polygamous societies, in which both males and females may have multiple mates.
 Any persistent male will find opportunities to father offspring, but males who have higher social rankings tend to be more successful at mating.

 Like many fruit-eaters, chimpanzees play a special role in their environment as seed dispersers.
 Chimpanzees consume the fruit and defecate the seeds elsewhere in the forest.
 The seeds are allowed to grow into trees without having to compete with their parents for resources.
 Chimpanzees are capable of eating far larger seeds than most animals in their ecosystem, and many plant species depend on large animals such as chimps to spread their genes and prosper.